 Media Collection

 Media lovers can spend hours perusing the museum's media library.
 It houses more than two million historical images of aircraft, equipment, events, and people related to the aviation industry, including prints and negatives.
-These images are provided for research and to pique the interest of any visitors who may want to extend their knowledge past what many of the floor exhibits have to offer.

 The media collection also includes film and audio archives.
 Here, you can find over 5,000 audio tapes, video tapes, DVs, phonographs, and much more.
 Many rare historic films and videos are in the process of being digitized by museum staff.